archy-bold/wordle-go/README.md

 ### Options

 - `-cheat` - Runs in solve mode to work out an existing wordle.
 Follow the instructions to enter your results and receive suggested words to play.
+- `-random` - Choose a random word instead of today's
 - `-auto` - Automatically completes the puzzle
 - `-word=[answer]` - Set the winning word with this argument.
 - `-all` - Runs the auto-solver through every permutation, giving results when complete.